Job Help

 - Brainstorm and research job options - don't limit yourself to "teen" jobs like fast food.

-- Gain experience (and a reference) - small jobs & volunteering pay off, big time.
+- Gain experience (and a reference) - small jobs and volunteering can help greatly.

-- Be able to name your skills - you've got marketable skills (we promise).
+- Be able to name your skills - you have more skills than you might realize.

-- Get your documents together to apply - your application will be a breeze.
+- Get your documents together to apply - helps your application go smoothly.

 - Know how to ace your interview - interviews are the final exam (not a pop quiz).